PierreMasselot/cirls/README.md

 ```

-Although not recommended, the development version can be installed from GitHub using the `devtools` package as
+The development version can be installed from GitHub using the `devtools` package as

 ```R
 devtools::install_github("PierreMasselot/cirls")
 ```

+Please check the file NEWS.md for changes in the development version compared to the CRAN one.

 ## Usage